Kia Ceed hatchback - Interior & comfort

 This has allowed Kia to slim down the fascia, creating a more open space for the driver and front-seat passenger, as well as subtly improved visibility ahead.
 There are still physical controls for the heating and ventilation, too – much to the relief of anyone who finds using touchscreen controls for these a step too far.

-The Ceed hatchback’s UK trim levels comprise ‘2’, ‘2 Nav’, ‘3’, and three sporty trims - GT-Line, GT-Line S and the top GT.
+The Ceed hatchback is now sold in three trim levels: ‘2’, ‘3’ and GT-Line.
+Pre-facelift cars were also available in ‘2 Nav’, GT-Line S and GT specifications, but Kia has slimmed the range down to make it easier for buyers.
 Even the entry-level ‘2’ is very well equipped with alloy wheels, an eight-inch touchscreen display, Apple CarPlay and Android Auto, along with a DAB radio and Bluetooth, air conditioning, front and rear electric windows, remote central locking and cruise control.
-2 Nav adds a 10.25-inch screen with sat nav plus a USB fast-charging port to the kit list of the entry-level model.
+There’s also a reversing camera and safety kit like lane-keep assist and driver-attention warning.

-On top of the 2’s impressive equipment, the ‘3’ includes the bigger touchscreen, sat nav, electric folding mirrors, upgraded seat trim with faux leather bolsters, two-zone automatic air conditioning and rear parking sensors.
-The range-topping First Edition is loaded with kit; eight-inch sat nav, front and rear heated leather seats, sunroof, LED headlights, heated steering wheel, JBL eight-speaker sound system and a host of driver assistance systems.
+On top of the 2’s impressive equipment, the ‘3’ includes a bigger touchscreen, sat-nav, electric folding mirrors, upgraded seat trim with faux leather bolsters, two-zone automatic air-conditioning and rear parking sensors.

 If you want music to sound top-notch in your Ceed, you can upgrade to a JBL Premium sound system, which includes 'Clari-Fi' technology designed to improve the reproduction of digital files.
 Wireless charging for phones is also handy, if you have a compatible device.